 The challenge for travellers on battlefield tours is that whereas the First World War was relatively static the Second World War was one of mobility and distances covered in a short campaign could sometimes be measured in hundreds of miles, then suddenly tanks and troop carriers would judder to a halt and fighting became as close range and intense as ancient combat.

-At places like Dieppe, the rubble of Stalingrad, desert at El Alamein, mountains of Monte Cassino, the beaches of Normandy, the hills of Kohima, Imphal, and the wreckage of Warsaw or Berlin combat ranges shrunk to feet and gains could be measured by houses captured, rooms cleared or bunkers blasted.
+At places like Dieppe, the rubble of Stalingrad, the deserts in North Africa at El Alamein, the mountains of Monte Cassino, the beaches of Normandy, the hills of Kohima, Imphal, and the wreckage of Warsaw or Berlin combat ranges shrunk to feet and gains could be measured by houses captured, rooms cleared or bunkers blasted.

 Battlefield tours with the Spirit of Remembrance aim to explain and illustrate both the sweeping campaign and the house by house or ridge by ridge slog.
 In both - you will find a deep respect for those who fought – almost all of them youngsters - young men who who lived life at an intensity that was measured day by day and sometimes only hour by hour.

-Click here for extensive information for World War 2 Battlefield Tours:
+Click here for information for World War 2 Battlefield Tours:

 Travel with Spirit of Remembrance and open the Gates of your Family History..